Taiwar/ComputerCraft-Scripts/README.md

-# Computercraft and OpenComputers scripts
+# Computercraft scripts
-Lua scripts for Computercraft turtles and computers and OpenComputers.
+Lua scripts for Computercraft turtles and computers